-All pupils must have an Education, Health and Care plan (EHCP) that refers to a diagnosis of Autism Spectrum Disorder / Autism.
+All pupils must have an Education, Health and Care plan (EHCP).

-Autism is a spectrum condition which requires a continuum of provision.
+Autism is a spectrum condition which often requires a continuum of provision.
 The school caters for pupils whose academic levels on admission indicate that they are either currently capable of working towards the age related expected standard National Curriculum or may in the future be able to work towards age related expectations.

 The school provides an education for pupils who require autism specific provision which is tailored to meet their social, sensory and communication needs, as well as providing support to enable them to manage levels of anxiety.
 These pupils are those identified as requiring a modified yet structured national curriculum content, with support from specialist staff within a specialist environment.
-This support includes a structured environment and high levels of targeted intervention and differentiation throughout the school day.
+This support includes a structured environment and high levels of targeted intervention and support throughout the school day.